Tlapi/Laravel-BatchSQS/README.md

 You can use all of the usual Laravel SQS queue config options.
 In addition, you can set `batch_size` to define how many messages will be included in each batch (once the batch is full, the messages will be released to the queue).

+When the queue object is destroyed (e.g. at the end of the request lifecycle, when Laravel is shutting down), messages which are still waiting to be sent to the queue will be sent, even if the batch size limit has not been reached.

 ### Modifying messages before release

 When a batch of messages is released to the queue, `CoInvestor\BatchSQS\Queues\Events\BatchMessageReleasingEvent` is dispatched.